-1989 - Cambodia Trust established in Calmette Hospital, Phnom Penh to provide artificial limbs (prosthesis) to victims of Cambodian conflict.
+1989 - Cambodia Trust established in Calmette Hospital, Phnom Penh to provide artificial limbs (prostheses) to victims of conflict in Cambodia.
 Many amputees as result of landmines.

 1994 – Cambodian School of Prosthetics and Orthotics established.
-Known as CSPO, it is initiated by the Founder Director – Carson Harte – and the Deputy Director – Anne Henriksen.
-Cambodia Trust engages with 4 other Non-Government Organisations (NGO’s) to establish school and ensure adherence to international standards.
+Known as CSPO, it was initiated by the Founder Director – Carson Harte – and the Deputy Director – Anne Henriksen.
+The Cambodia Trust engaged with 4 other Non-Government Organisations (NGOs) to establish the School and ensure adherence to international standards.

-1997 – CSPO gains international Category II accreditation from the International Society of Prosthetics and Orthotics (ISPO)
+1997 – CSPO gained international Category II accreditation from the International Society of Prosthetics and Orthotics (ISPO).

-2000 – Cambodia Trust establishes a Regional Office in Singapore to facilitate the development of a Strategic Plan for the establishment of schools of prosthetics and orthotics in the region – replicating the CSPO model.
-This period of strategic planning was entirely funded by The Nippon Foundation of Japan – one of several donors in the development of CSPO then the sole funder of the Strategic Plan.
+2000 – The Cambodia Trust established a Regional Office in Singapore to facilitate the development of a Strategic Plan for the development of more schools of prosthetics and orthotics on a regional basis – replicating the CSPO model in other countries.
+This period of strategic planning was entirely funded by The Nippon Foundation of Japan, which was one of several CSPO donors and subsequently the sole funder of work leading to a regional Strategic Plan.

-2001 – Strategic Plan submitted to Nippon.
-Proposal included the establishment of 3 schools of PO in Sri Lanka, Indonesia and The Philippines.
-Myanmar had been a first choice – but had been de-prioritised due to visa difficulties for foreigners at that time.
+2001 – Regional Strategic Plan submitted to Nippon Foundation.
+Proposal included the establishment of 3 schools of prosthetics and orthotics in Sri Lanka, Indonesia and the Philippines.
+Myanmar had been a first choice, but became a lower priority because of visa difficulties for foreigners at that time.

-2002 – Cambodia Trust gains ISO 9001:2000 certification.
+2002 – Cambodia Trust gained ISO 9001:2000 certification.
 One of the first NGOs in the world to gain this status and the first NGO in Cambodia.

-2004 – Sri Lankan School of Prosthetics and Orthotics (SLSPO) opens in Colombo, Sri Lanka.
+2004 – Sri Lankan School of Prosthetics and Orthotics (SLSPO) opened in Colombo, Sri Lanka.

-2008 – Jakarta School of Prosthetics and Orthotics (JSPO) opens in Jakarta, Indonesia
+2008 – Jakarta School of Prosthetics and Orthotics (JSPO) opened in Jakarta, Indonesia.

-2010 – Philippine School of Prosthetics and Orthotics (PSPO) opens in Quezon City, Manila, The Philippines.
+2010 – Philippine School of Prosthetics and Orthotics (PSPO) opened in Quezon City, Manila, the Philippines.

-2013 – Myanmar School of Prosthetics and Orthotics (MSPO) opens in Yangon, Myanmar
+2013 – Myanmar School of Prosthetics and Orthotics (MSPO) opened in Yangon, Myanmar.

-2014 – New Strategic Plan Developed – key objectives being development of Social Enterprise for Sustainability and research.
-Social Enterprise objective led to formation of Exceed Social Enterprises (ESE) and research objective led to formation of Exceed Research Network (ERN).
+2014 – New Strategic Plan Developed – key objectives being the creation of a social enterprise and the development of a research organisation.
+The social enterprise objective led to formation of Exceed Social Enterprises (ESE) and the research objective led to formation of the Exceed Research Network (ERN).

-2014 – Name change from The Cambodia Trust to Exceed Worldwide.
-After many years of operating as The Cambodia Trust, it was time to embrace the regional and global profile of the organization.
+2014 – Name changed from The Cambodia Trust to Exceed Worldwide.
+After many years of operating as The Cambodia Trust, it was time to embrace the regional and global profile of the organisation.